MA'AT RA' ماعت رع

 And how an actor can perform a script as if it's a music track..

-In this performance you will see how any artistic expression in a certain field can transform into a parallel expression in another artistic field.
+This performance shows how any artistic expression in a particular field can transform into a parallel expression in another creative area.

-10 artists from different fields with diverse talents will be presenting a contemporary performance and will exchange different methods of artistic expression using music, movement, and acting..
+Ten artists from different fields with diverse talents will be presenting a contemporary performance and will exchange other methods of artistic expression using music, movement, and acting..

-The idea behind this performance will be to portray how every method of artistic expression includes some sort of musical cogitation, which contemporary art refers to as: Interdisciplinary Theatrical Music.
+The idea behind this performance will be to portray how every method of artistic expression includes some musical cogitation, which contemporary art refers to as Interdisciplinary Theatrical Music.

-The performance’s idea has been inspired by the works of the American music composer John Cage in his book “Song Books” which is one of the most influential works that follows a “by chance” methodology and includes pieces of four kinds: songs, songs with electronics, directions for a theatrical performance, and directions for a theatrical performance with electronics.
+The performance's idea has been inspired by the works of the American music composer John Cage in his book "Song Books" which is one of the most influential works that follow a "by chance" methodology and includes pieces of four kinds: songs, songs with electronics, directions for a theatrical performance, and suggestions for a theatrical performance with electronics.

-And to apply the concept, the artists used Tarrot cards which are cards used for fortune telling.
+And to apply the concept, the artists used Tarot cards which are cards used for fortune-telling.

 And to merge this concept with the Ancient Egyptian heritage, they chose Ma'at Ra' cards - The Goddess of Truth & Justice for Ancient Egyptians.

-Every card has a certain title and connotation and every artist has to express 3 cards in three different artistic expressions with their specific artistic language using musical tracks, or theatrical acts, or both together.
+Every card has a specific title and connotation.
+Every artist has to express three cards in three different artistic expressions with their particular artistic language using musical tracks, theatrical acts, or both together.

 And through the artistic preparations for the performance with the assigned artists, and under the supervision of Wael Sami El Kholy & Pascal Viglino, these compositions will be merged and employed to frame an artistic performance that will last an hour.

-The workshop was co-hosted by Swiss percussionist and composer Pascal Viglino and along with Elkholy, both composers shared the important principles for Interdisciplinary theatrical music with 10 participants who were artists from different fields and backgrounds.
+The workshop was co-hosted by Swiss percussionist and composer Pascal Viglino.
+Along with Elkholy, both composers shared the essential principles for Interdisciplinary theatrical music with 10 participants from different fields and backgrounds.